 In lieu of flowers, donations can be made to Waynesburg University, First Presbyterian Church or Bowlby Library.

-in memory of Marion M. (McCall) Berryhill, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Marion M. (McCall) Berryhill, please visit our floral store.